 What is the best Mamluk rug material?

-Mamluk rugs and rugs are a form of Middle Eastern handwoven rug.
+Best Mamluk Rugs and rugs are a form of Middle Eastern handwoven rug.
 They were often made of wool, silk, cotton, or linen, with intricate patterns woven into them by hand.
 They could be highly valuable because they require particular cleaning and storage procedures.
 Because of the various colors utilized to create these things, there are so many different Wool Rugs available at RugKnots!
 A Persian rug from the Muslim realm, the Mamluk Wool Rug is made of wool.
 They are distinguished by their intricate, multi-tiered knots and various borders.
 RugKnots distributes unique, handcrafted rugs made of high-quality materials to consumers all across the United States.

 What characteristics of Mamluk rugs make them ideal floor coverings?